adrianeranzi/real-time-gate-surveillance-with-telegram-alert/README.md

 # real-time-gate-surveillance-with-telegram-alert
-This is a project that I worked on for my Final Year Project.
+This is a project that we worked on for my Final Year Project.